Tech trends for 2021:

 AI has received heavy recognition over the past decade.
 It has transformed the way we live and work.
 It enables us to use our voice to command our electrical items, allow for a deeper understanding of customers and helps automate and increase the efficiency of processes.

-Covid-19 has seen the acceleration in the update and uptake of AI and data 7.
+Covid-19 has seen the acceleration in the update and uptake of AI and data.
 In a matter of days, governments and companies required a faster and more efficient solution to help prevent the spread of the virus.
-Plus, organisations have sought AI to source new efficiencies and revenue sources, to help adapt to the changing business landscape brought about by the pandemic 8.
+Plus, organisations have sought AI to source new efficiencies and revenue sources, to help adapt to the changing business landscape brought about by the pandemic.

 While some believe it is still a trend of the future, it is very much present in almost every aspect of our life.
 From our social media, to our Netflix recommendations.
 And, as computing power becomes more affordable, an increasing number of companies can benefit from AI.
 As its use continues to grow in several sectors, we’re likely to see the technology scale at a faster rate as it becomes less expensive and more available to businesses globally.

-Google have said, since the pandemic they are blocking 100 million phishing emails a day 12.
-Covid-19 has proven to be one of the biggest threats to cyber security.
+Google have said, since the pandemic they are blocking 100 million phishing emails a day.
+COVID-19 has proven to be one of the biggest threats to cybersecurity.
 Before the first lockdown, in the UK attacks targeting people working from home made up just 12% of malicious emails.
-That figure rose to 60% just six weeks later 13.
+That figure rose to 60% just six weeks later.

-As more and more industries decide to adopt digital transformation, even beyond the pandemic, cyber security will be at the centre of this new era.
-Trends in the sector look set to be focused on the wide implementation of 5G, which is expected to cover 40% of the world by 2024 and the threat of ransomware, which involve holding a businesses’ database hostage in exchange for a form of compensation 14.
+As more and more industries decide to adopt digital transformation, even beyond the pandemic, cybersecurity will be at the centre of this new era.
+Trends in the sector look set to be focused on the wide implementation of 5G, which is expected to cover 40% of the world by 2024 and the threat of ransomware, which involve holding a businesses’ database hostage in exchange for a form of compensation.